CLEMENTINE1996/tri7_backendtest/README.md

-CRUD APPLICATION USING LARAVEL AND REACT JS WITH REST API
+CRUD APPLICATION USING LARAVEL WITH REST API
 <br>
 The database of this application are located in the database folder.
 <br>